World War 1 (1914 - 1918)

 ANZAC stands for Australian and New Zealand Army Corps.
 ANZAC Day is held on April 25 and is the anniversary of the first major military action by Australian and New Zealand forces in the 1915 – 1916 Gallipoli campaign during WW1.

-The First World War is often referred to as ‘The Great War’ or the ‘War To End All Wars’.
+WW1 is often referred to as ‘The Great War’ or the ‘War To End All Wars’.

 The Australian War Heroes Song on the video above is a national war memorial song.